echarlotte612/echarlotte612/README.md

 |Software Testing||

-Here you'll find everything I'm working on (scroll down to see a sneak peek of some projects I've done whilst on this course)
+Here you'll find everything I'm working on (scroll down to see a sneak peek of some personal projects I've done so far)
 ---

 |[ℹ️](https://www.linkedin.com/in/emily-baldocke/)|More of me...|